lindobyte/cpprestapi/README.md

 # cpprestapi
-An small example of a Rest Webservice with cpprestsdk, only tested on MacOS 11.1.
+An small example of a Rest Webservice with cpprestsdk.
+Only tested on macOS 11.1.

 ## Requirements
 * cpprestsdk (https://github.com/microsoft/cpprestsdk)